freezingDaniel/freezingDaniel/README.md

 I am an IT-professional from Luxembourg

-- I'm mostly active in network and system administration
-- and have experience on the Ops side of things
+- I have most of my experience in
-- Additionally am highly interested in computer and information system management
+    - DevOps
+    - Network administration
+    - System administration

 ---